 We explore themes across the entirety of the provision rather than in isolation, meaning we deal with cross-provision themes consistently and without repeated effort.

 We will also explore profession specific issues where it is valid to do so – ie when it only impacts on a specific profession or programme rather than across the whole institution.

-- Provide a full and detailed assessment of the institution’s performance – reporting does not simply focus on issues or exceptions
+To provide a full and detailed assessment of the institution’s performance – reporting does not simply focus on issues or exceptions.

-- Provide reasoning for the final recommendations made by the visitors
+To provide reasoning for the final recommendations made by the visitors.

 Whether the institution and its programmes should remain approved.